GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 accordingly.
-However, some programs that simply report on minimum and maximum values or just do a reformatting of the data will in general not know what to expect, and furthermore there is no way for the programs to know what kind of data other columns (beyond the leading :math:`x` and :math:`y` columns) contain.
+However, some programs that simply report on minimum and maximum values or just do a reformatting of the data will in general not know what to expect, and furthermore there is no way for the programs to know what kind of data other columns (beyond the leading *x* and *y* columns) contain.
 In such instances we must explicitly tell *GMT* that we are feeding it data in the specific geographic or calendar formats (floating point data are assumed by default).
 We specify the data type via the **-f** option (which sets both input and output formats; use **-fi** and **-fo** to set input and output separately).
-For instance, to specify that the the first two columns are longitude and latitude, and that the third column (e.g., :math:`z`) is absolute calendar time, we add **-fi**\ 0x,1y,2T to the command line.
+For instance, to specify that the the first two columns are longitude and latitude, and that the third column (e.g., *z*) is absolute calendar time, we add **-fi**\ 0x,1y,2T to the command line.
 For more details, see the man page for the program you need to use.